Laboratory Requirements: Chemical Hygiene Plan

 All departments are required to have an Emergency Action Plan specific to the building where employees are located.
 This plan provides detailed information regarding actions to be taken by personnel in the event of an emergency, such as fire, explosion, injury, medical emergencies, chemical exposures, chemical spills, acts of terrorism, acts of nature (severe weather), etc. For more information on emergency planning, click here.

-Minor spills of hazardous chemicals that pose little or no threat to the safety and health of personnel can be cleaned by competent departmental personnel by following the warning and cautions signs on the container's label or manufacturer's material safety data sheet (MSDS).
+Minor spills of hazardous chemicals that pose little or no threat to the safety and health of personnel can be cleaned by competent departmental personnel by following the warning and cautions signs on the container's label or manufacturer's material safety data sheet (MSDS) or safety data sheet (SDS).
 A hazardous material emergency exists when cleanup of a spill of a hazardous material is beyond the level of knowledge, training, or ability of the staff in the immediate spill area or the spill creates a situation that is immediately dangerous to life and health of persons in the spill area or facility.

 - Alert personnel in the immediate area of the spill and evacuate the room.